sahil9510/arogya-locker/README.md

 Each has a separate interface.

 Arogya Locker enables a two way communication mechanism for doctor and patient while file sharing is done by a secure access providing system.
-Files can be shared as images or pdfs.
+Files can be shared as images or PDFs.
 Therefore records are highly secure and have authorised access.
 They are only accessible by the owner or to whom access is granted.
 A search functionality enables easy navigation between various documents.